ansible-community/ansible-calgary-meetup/README.md

 As always, the attendees know best what they would like to hear about.
 We'd like to hear your ideas and opinions on what should be in the next meetup!

+Please feel free to contact aludwar@redhat.com with any questions, concerns, comments, ideas, etc.!

 ## Folder Structure

 * examples - Use case example playbooks for various managed devices